williamahartman/Jamepad/README.md

 ## Building Jamepad
 1.  run `gradle windowsNatives`
 2.  run `gradle linuxNatives`
+3. Clone the repo on a mac.
+Copy the files you just built (from the `libs` folder) to the mac
+4. On the mac, run `gradle OSXNatives`
-2.  run `gradle dist` to generate a .jar file with all the dependencies bundled.
+5.  run `gradle dist` to generate a .jar file with all the dependencies bundled

 #### Building Jamepad on Linux
 Right now, Jamepad needs to be built on Linux.
 The binaries for Windows are cross-compiled.